Now Apocalypse: Development

 Gregg Araki was inspired to do television by the mystery series Twin Peaks, which he called "so ground-breaking and artistic and unusual and just its totally own thing".
 He directed episodes of several television series, but was hesitant to run his own show until he thought about the story potential of life in Los Angeles.
 Araki presented the idea to writer Karley Sciortino, who started working with him on the script.
 Gregory Jacobs, who had worked with Araki on Red Oaks, joined the project and brought in Steven Soderbergh.
 The production designer, costume designer, and director of photography have previously worked on other projects with Araki.

 On March 26, 2018, it was announced that Starz had given Now Apocalypse a series order for a first season of ten episodes.
 The series is written by Araki and Sciortino, and directed by Araki.
 The series is executive produced by Soderbergh, Jacobs, and Araki.
 On December 10, 2018, it was announced that the series would premiere on March 10, 2019.
 On March 22, 2019, the eight remaining episodes of season one were released online and on demand.
 They also continued to air weekly.

-Starz canceled the series on July 26, 2019.
+Starz canceled the series after one season on July 26, 2019.
 Araki later stated that he was shopping the series to other networks.